 Hi everyone!
 I know there has been radio silence for the past 5 or so months.
-We’ve been taking a much needed hiatus from podcasts and movie reviews.
+We’ve been taking a much-needed hiatus from podcasts and movie reviews.
 I’ve just submitted my application to Graduate School and Adam has a new baby around.
 So we’ve been super busy taking care of personal things during our time off.
 I am not at liberty to talk about when Season 2 of the podcast will drop but we’ll be making plans for that soon.
+But it was time for the silence to break.

 The main reason for posting this is to announce since I’ve been slacking on movie reviews this year, I’m going to be doing them all at the end of the year.
 This will be mini reviews so not super structured or anything and because they decided to dump a bunch of movies at the very end of the year, I won’t be able to do a top 10 list like I normally do.
 That will probably have to wait until next year.
 Also the reviews will be exclusive for this website.
 I’ve been cutting out Facebook so I’m not going to be posting on there anymore.
 So return here during the next couple weeks and we’ll probably have some new stuff for you!